Aweptimum/Strike/README.md

 ```

 ## Shapes
 Accessed via `S.hapes`, Shapes are objects representing convex geometry.
 Mostly polygons and circles.
 They are not used for collision detection by themselves, but are at your disposal.
 The available ones are in the `/shapes` directory, but you can add your own shape definitions as well.
 With the exception of `Circle`, every other shape is extended from `ConvexPolygon` and overrides its constructor.
-There are a few more requirements, but it's important to know that object definitions and instantiation are handled by rxi's [classic](https://github.com/rxi/classic). classic's distinction is that the constructor definition,`:new`, is not supposed to return the object at the end itself.
-The object's `__call` method handles that.
+There are a few more requirements, but it's important to know that object definitions and instantiation are handled by rxi's [classic](https://github.com/rxi/classic). classic's distinction is that the constructor definition,`:new`, does not return the object itself.
+The object's `__call` method handles that, handled by classic.

 An example of a shape structure
 ```lua